medina325/cs50-final-project-habit-tracker/README.md

 > The Dockerfile created for the Django application, is not at all fit for a production environment, but it should suffice for testing and developing purposes.

-After the build process is over, head to http://localhost:8000 and see the application working >).
+After the build process is over, head to http://localhost:8000 and see the application working! 🔥

 ![google search](/examples/app.jpg)